equinor/iterative_ensemble_smoother/docs/assumptions_limitations.md

 ### Marginal distributions hide high-dimensional information

-Summary statistics like the expected value summarize information by collapsing many samples to a single value.
+Summary statistics, like the expected value, summarize information by collapsing many samples to a single value.
 To inspect the distribution, we can plot all the samples with a histogram.

 However, histograms do not tell us anything about high dimensional phenomena such as correlations or other structure.